Wisdom Projects

 Accountability is when someone who makes or causes mistakes, offense, or harm works within communities to do the following:

 There is no such thing as the "perfect" victim, survivor, or "offender."
 Offenses are rarely only two-sided.
-Violence often occurs in relationships where parties may have a rapport or care for one another.

-We practice sophisticated holistic approaches to peacemaking and justice that rethink civic, court-centered, and policing-centered models for justice.
+We practice sophisticated holistic approaches to peacemaking and justice that rethink civic, court-centered, carceral, and policing-centered models for justice.

 Our abolitionist vision is not focused on individual people who hold great power and privilege like, for example, police officers and politicians, and we fully acknowledge that some of these individuals do good.